Locally analytic vector bundles on the Fargues-Fontaine curve: Acyclicity of locally analytic vectors for semilinear representations

-\begin{proof} We have $(i)\Rightarrow(ii)$ and $(ii)\Rightarrow(iii)$.
-So it is enough to prove $(i)$.
+Finally, we prove $(i)$.
 This statement is probably well known, but for lack of a suitable reference, we provide a proof here.
-It is essentially a fiber product of the arguments appearing in Corollary 1 of $\mathsection3.2$ of \cite{Ta67} and Proposition 10.2 of \cite{Co08}.
+It is essentially a fiber product of the arguments appearing in \cite[3.2, Corollary 1]{Ta67} and \cite[Proposition 10.2]{Co08}.